Our vision with Herefish is to automate busy work across the recruiting cycle, and Semantic Job Match is another step toward fulfilling that vision.

 Fields that you may need to activate

-If you create a list and do not see Candidate Skills, Speciality, or Industries as an available list search criteria in Herefish, then we are not syncing those fields.
+If you create a list and do not see Candidate Skills, Speciality, or Industries as an available list search criteria in Herefish, and you utilise these in Bullhorn, then we are not syncing those fields.
 If you are using this and would like to enable them in Herefish, submit a quick chat to the support team below to get this synced!

 When is Semantic Match available?